 - What tips do you have for someone who wishes to adopt a vegetarian/vegan lifestyle while on a budget?

-- Should government subsidize the purchase of fruits and vegetables by discounting the price for people using food stamps?
+- Should the government subsidize the purchase of fruits and vegetables by discounting the price for people using food stamps?

 - What can parents do to encourage children to consume more veggies?

 - What tips do you have for someone who wishes to become a vegetarian?
 How can the transition be made smoother?

 In order to determine the best cities for vegans and vegetarians in the U.S., WalletHub compared the 100 most populated cities across three key dimensions: 1) Affordability, 2) Diversity, Accessibility & Quality and 3) Vegetarian Lifestyle.

 Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.
 In constructing our sample, we considered only the “city proper” in each case and excluded surrounding cities in the metro area.

 Affordability – Total Points: 33.33